mawillcockson/valheim-lxd/README.md

 If all of those are working, then you're ready to go to the [Use section](#use).

-If on Windows, see the following section about running these scripts from Windows.
+If on Windows, the following section describes how to run these scripts from Windows.

 #### Windows